 What’s Going On?

 A number of drivers have complained that their cars are burning through oil more quickly than they should.
-A class action lawsuit has been filed over the Equinox vehicles and now attorneys are investigating whether a similar case can be made for GMC Terrain drivers.
+A class action lawsuit was filed over the Equinox vehicles and now attorneys for all parties involved are hammering out the details of a settlement.

 How Could a Class Action Help?

 A class action lawsuit could help Equinox and Terrain drivers get back money for repairs, the extra oil they had to buy, and the loss of the value of their cars.
 It could also force General Motors to replace the engines in the affected vehicles.